Day 28: Nothing

 But think about this way: if your page is 50% white space, that means 50% of the screen has either text, images or buttons on it.
 That’s a hell of a lot.

 If two or more elements are part of a distinct group (copy, form, CTA, for example), cut as much white space as you can without cramping the content.

 Keep white space consistent

-If you have 30 pixels of white space to the left of a paragraph, make sure it’s the same for all similar text.
-If your images are 20 pixels above a paragraph, make sure it’s the same for all paragraph/image groups on the page etc.
+If you have 30 pixels of white space to the left of a paragraph, make sure it’s the same to the right.
+If your images are 20 pixels above a paragraph, make sure it’s 20 pixels below.

 Choose one of your pages and identify the most-cluttered section.
 Refine it to have more white space.

 Start with the space around buttons, paragraphs and images.

 Then check out line-spacing, letter-spacing and margins.

 Once you finish reading the text inside the speech bubble, a door appears in the white room.
 You walk to door, open it, walk through it, and close it behind you.

 You’re in a room.